JongSuk1/KorQuad/README.md

 > nsml submit {SESSION NAME} best
 ```

-When you want to control the number of paragraphs when inference on a trained model, edit (line 607) in open_squad.py and use submit shell
+When you want to control the number of paragraphs when inference on a trained model, edit (line 607) in open_squad.py and use the submit shell.